 Cows are intelligent enough to make friends.
 In fact, it’s thought that each cow on the planet has a best friend of sorts!

 Tea was discovered completely by accident.
 It’s thought that leaves of tea once blew into boiling water back in ancient China.
 Since then, however, we’ve gotten better at brewing tasty blends on purpose!

-This ones very strange but true… Turtles are able to breathe through their backsides.
-That’s multi-tasking!
+This one’s really strange but true – turtles are able to breathe through their backsides.
+Now, that’s multi-tasking!

 The very first movie to show a toilet being flushed was Alfred Hitchcock’s classic horror picture, Psycho.